 26L.
 Local by-laws

-(1) The Minister may make by-laws for the purposes of this Act (“local by-laws”) that are applicable in a locality or localities in the State specified in the by-laws.
+(1) The Minister may make by-laws for the purposes of this Act (local by-laws) that are applicable in a locality or localities in the State specified in the by-laws.

 (2) Local by-laws may be made under subsection (1) prescribing or providing for any matter —